National Route 2 (South Korea)

-National Route 2 (Korean: 국도 제2호선; RR: Gukdo Je I(2) Hoseon) is a national highway in South Korea that connects Sinan with Busan.
+National Route 2 (Korean: 국도 제2호선; RR: Gukdo Je I(2) Hoseon) is a national highway in South Korea that runs from Bukgang Port in Jangsan-myeon, Sinan County, Jeollanam-do, through Gyeongsangnam-do, and to the Old City Hall Intersection in Jung-gu, Busan.
 It was first established on 31 August 1971.
 The original road connected Mokpo to Busan, but in 2004, a road that connects Sinan to Mokpo opened to traffic.